johnjacob10/gen-pass/README.md

          .. of these options can't be used together.
   -n : Offset within the file.
 [OPTIONAL]
          ..
 This option can only be used with -f.
+  -l : Generate password of the given length       [OPTIONAL]
+         ..
+Use this if you need a password longer
+         .. than the default 29 characters.
   -a : Generate alpha-numeric characters only.
 [OPTIONAL] -s : Use the special character with the given ASCII
        code, in addition to alpha-numeric characters.